cygni/cts2023-turn-cygnicator/docs/README.md

 ```
 ### Stream/Message buffers

 Stream buffers are an RTOS task to RTOS task, and interrupt to task communication primitives.
-Unlike most other FreeRTOS communications primitives, they are optimised for single reader single writer scenarios, such as passing data from an interrupt service routine to a task, or from one microcontroller core to another on dual-core CPUs.
+Unlike most other FreeRTOS communications primitives, they are optimized for single reader single writer scenarios, such as passing data from an interrupt service routine to a task, or from one micro controller core to another on dual-core CPUs.
 Data is passed by copy - the data is copied into the buffer by the sender and out of the buffer by the read.

 Stream buffers pass a continuous stream of bytes.
 Message buffers pass variable sized but discrete messages.
 Message buffers use stream buffers for data transfer.

 #### Stream buffers

-Streambuffers can be created with callback send/receive functions which can be triggered on specific conditions, see example:
+Stream buffers can be created with callback send/receive functions which can be triggered on specific conditions, see example:
 ```C
 void vSendCallbackFunction( StreamBufferHandle_t xStreamBuffer,
                             BaseType_t xIsInsideISR,